dsvi/NotesTree/README.md

 ## Other

 ...or build it yourself.
-You'll need qt5 or qt6 installed.
+You'll need qt6 installed.